An explanation of Mondrian's oeuvre by Michael Sciam

 Charcoal, Ink (?) and Gouache on Paper, cm.
 87,9 x 111,7

 The artist went to visit his family in the Netherlands in the summer of 1914 and was prevented from returning to Paris by the war, which broke out during his stay.
-Deprived of the brushes, paints, and canvases left in his studio in Paris, Mondrian began a series of drawings, and gouaches inspired by the sea as well as the sea interacting with a pier jutting out from the beach into the water.
+Deprived of the brushes, paints, and canvases left in his studio in Paris, Mondrian began a series of drawings, and gouaches inspired by the sea as well as by a pier jutting out from the seashore into the sea.
 The latter are therefore also called Pier and Ocean.

-Let us examine some of these works starting with two drawings inspired by the sea:
+Let us examine two drawings inspired by the sea:

 Fig. 1